rubyonjets/jets-docs/_docs/docker/dockerfile.md

 Jets can use Docker to build and deploy your application.
 The jets-remote build process ultimately calls `docker build` for you with added conveniences.
 IE: Auto-detecting the framework, building a managed Dockerfile, auto-tagging the image, and more.
 This page covers the Dockerfile and Docker image customization options.

 1. **Jets Managed Dockerfile**: Jets auto-detects the framework and builds a managed Dockerfile for you.
-Jets manages updates to Dockerfile as Docker evolves.
+Jets manages updates to the Dockerfile as Docker evolves.
 IE: You don't have to.
-Jets does this when there is no `Dockerfile` or `Dockerfile.tt` in your project folder.
 2. **Dockerfile.tt Template**: When there's `Dockerfile.tt` template in your project.
 Jets compiles it down to a `Dockerfile` and uses it.
 3. **Static Dockerfile**: When there's a `Dockerfile` in your project.
 Jets uses it directly.
 4. **Prebuilt Docker Image**: When there's a `config.docker.image` config set.
 Jets uses your provided prebuilt Docker image.

 ## Jets Managed Dockerfile

+Jets creates a Managed Dockerfile when there is no `Dockerfile` or `Dockerfile.tt` in your project folder.
+The Jets Managed Dockerfile uses the Ruby image from DockerHub as the base image, which is Debian based.
 You can customize the Jets Managed Dockerfile with `config.docker`.
 Here's an example:

 config/jets/deploy.rb